Stuycs-K/finalproject-09-jerermiasneto-manoel/PRESENTATION.md

-# Image Stenography
+# Image Steganography
 ##### Manoel

-### What is Stenography?
+### What is Steganography?
 Steganography is the practice of hiding a secret message in something that is not secret.
-There are many different forms of stenography in the digital world:
+There are many different forms of steganography in the digital world:
 - Image
 - Video
 - Audio